Bay, Laguna

+The patron saint of Bay is Saint Augustine of Hippo, whose Feast Day is celebrated during August 28.

 Laguna de Bay, the country's largest freshwater lake, is named after the town.

 Etymology

-In the old Tagalog language the name Bay derives from the same phonetic roots as "baybay" (shore) and as "babae" (woman) and "babaylan" (priestess).
-The name can thus be thought of either as a reference to the shore of the lake, or to a great lady.
+In the old Tagalog language, the name Bay derives from the same phonetic roots as "baybay" (shore) and as "babae" (woman) and "babaylan" (priestess).
+The name can thus be thought of either as a reference to the shore of the lake, or to a great lady (cf. Sanskrit bai).
 In the case of the latter, it has been suggested that the great lady might be the same as Maria Makiling, as her mountain was within the scope of Bay's original territory.

+The municipality was first inhabited by settlers under Datu Gat Pangil.
+R.P.
+Martin de Rada's mission resulted with Gat Pangil and his three daughters converting to the Catholic faith.
+The colloquial name of Bay, Bae is the old name of the town which came from three daughters of Datu Gat Pangil—Basilisa, Angela and Elena.
+For the modern or official name (Bay), it became Basilisa, Angela and Y'llena.